-Frequently Asked Questions about the NY State of Health Insurance Marketplace
+Frequently Asked Questions about the NYS Health Insurance Marketplace

-Who’s eligible for a plan through the NY State of Health?
+Who’s eligible for a plan through the NYS Health Insurance Marketplace?

 All U.S. citizens or legal permanent residents are eligible to purchase insurance through the public health benefits exchange.

-How much does the NY State of Health insurance plan cost?
+How much does the NYS Health insurance plan cost?